memgraph/docs/docs/reference-guide/temporal-types.md

 ---
-id: overview
+id: temporal-types
 title: Temporal types
-sidebar_label: Temporal types overview
+sidebar_label: Temporal types
-slug: /reference-guide/temporal_types/
 ---

 Temporal types can be stored as properties of a vertex or edge.
-The user can use cypher queries or procedures to read or write these properties.
+The user can use Cypher queries or procedures to read or write these properties.
 The following table summarizes the temporal types that Memgraph currently supports:

 name|description|
 :-:|:-: